-Although you can enjoy brunch at home, I personally believe that the tastiest food in life is always made by someone other than yourself.
-Notts locals, I’ve got you covered – here are the best places to go for brunch in Nottingham.
+Although you can enjoy brunch at home, I personally believe that the tastiest food in life is made by someone else other.
+If you’re local to Notts, I’ve got you covered — here are the best places to go for brunch in Nottingham.

 When you feel like eating brunch in fancier surroundings, head on over to the Hockley Arts Club.
 The eclectic interior and sophisticated cocktail menu will add some class to your meal, whether you opt for a sharing board or afternoon tea.
 Their cocktails are some of the best you’ll find in Nottingham – one of them even comes served with a free Polaroid picture – so this is a good choice if you prefer the idea of a liquid brunch (the liquid lunch’s classier sister) to actual food.

-The Pudding Pantry Not-so-helpfully situated directly opposite my gym, the Pudding Pantry is the perfect brunch destination for those of you with a sweet tooth.
+The Pudding Pantry is the perfect brunch destination for anyone with a sweet tooth.
 One of the many reasons I love brunch is that it is the ultimate excuse to eat pancakes and few establishments do pancakes better than the Pudding Pantry where they stack ‘em high and with lots of toppings.
 An empty table is a rare sight on weekends, so make sure you book ahead.